wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 written back without any critical section.
 Ater that, the transaction enters the critical section for the second time, and releases all V-Locks it has been holding on the write set.
 This protocol is called OCCL-PVW, where P stands for "Parallel".

+The OCCL-PVW differs from OCCL-SVW in two important aspects.
+The first is that the former requires R-Locks be taken also for pre-write operations.
+This is because otherwise two transactions that write the same set of data items can conflict on V-Locks.
+The paper somehow claims this as undesirable without further explanation.